eiriklied/commitboards/README.md

 ### Done

+- names (and commit messages??) with æøå f*#%s up the script with shellescape problems.
+Maybe # encoding: utf-8 will solve the problem?
+Need a terminal with US-ASCII encoding
 - known bug: sometimes a computer comes back from offline
   - it uploads many commits, where the oldest commits are uploaded last.
   - this causes the auto updating js to poll for last with an id